tberg12/ocular/README.md

     cd ocular
     ./compile.sh

-  This creates a jar file `ocular-0.2-SNAPSHOT-with_dependencies.jar` that can be run like:
+  This creates the jar file `ocular-0.2-SNAPSHOT-with_dependencies.jar`  mentioned above.

-    java -Done-jar.main.class=[MAIN-CLASS] -mx7g -jar ocular-0.2-SNAPSHOT-with_dependencies.jar [options...]

-  This jar includes all the necessary dependencies, so you should be able to move it wherever you like, without the rest of the contents of this repository.
+  Since this jar includes all the necessary dependencies, so you should be able to move it wherever you like, without the rest of the contents of this repository.

-  Alternatively, if you do not require the source code or sample files, the jar file can just be downloaded from here: [http://www.cs.utexas.edu/~dhg/maven-repository/snapshots/edu/berkeley/cs/nlp/ocular/0.2-SNAPSHOT/ocular-0.2-SNAPSHOT.jar].

-#### Other ways of obtaining Ocular

   The `compile.sh` script also generates an executable script `target/start` that can be run like:

     export JAVA_OPTS="-mx7g"     # Increase the available memory target/start [MAIN-CLASS] [options...]

+#### Optional: Obtaining Ocular via a dependency management system

-  Alternatively, to incorporate Ocular into a larger project, you may use a dependency management system like Maven or SBT with the following information:
+  To incorporate Ocular into a larger project, you may use a dependency management system like Maven or SBT with the following information:

     * Repository location: `http://www.cs.utexas.edu/~dhg/maven-repository/snapshots`
     * Group ID: `edu.berkeley.cs.nlp`